 Like many people right now, I’m hunkered-down in a small personal orbit of “only essential activities”.
-A bizarre situation that, despite having lived through multiple global pandemics I can’t find a similar comparison for.
+A bizarre situation that, despite having lived through a few global pandemics I can’t find a similar comparison for.
 The difference?
 I feel impacted on a deeper level.
 My emotional and energetic health.
-On a daily basis now I search for new tools, ways to understand, accept and cope with circumstances far beyond my ability to control.
-With feelings of isolation.
+In the midst of the global pandemic chaos, I search for new tools; ways to understand, accept and cope with circumstances way beyond my control.
+Intermingled with feelings of isolation.
 Today, I found some inspiration by being reminded of two things.

 Philosopher William James was born into a family of crazy-smart parents and siblings: writers, poets, philosophers.
 Not surprisingly, James and a few of his relations suffered from over-thinking most things.
 James was a “polymath”: a poet, biologist (a medical degree), artist and mystic.
 His curiosity about life, and his thinking was all over the place.
 Which led James into serious periods of deep depression.
 And existential questions like, “Is Life Worth Living?”, an oral essay he presented to students at Harvard University.